btzr-io/jelly-beats/README.md

 ## What's this?

-A Decentralized music streaming platform.
+A Decentralized music and podcasts streaming platform.

 ## The lbry protocol